rage/factor-analysis-exercise-service/docs/usermanual.md

 ### Making questions render conditionally

 By ticking the box "Conditional" you can choose what condition the question will be rendered on.
-The condition is another question within the same `task` containing options.
-The conditional question will be rendered once the survey user selects that particular option from that question.
-Questions can be made "double conditional" (or triple and so on) by depending on other conditional questions.
+The condition is another question within the same `task` containing `options`.
+The question may depend on several options from several questions, meaning that the question is rendered if **ANY** of the conditions are satisfied.
+The condition .is satisfied if the student selects an option from the list of conditions.

+Questions may be made "double conditional" (or triple and so on) by depending on other conditional questions.
+In other words, chaining conditions.

 <p>&nbsp;</p>